 What Is It Made Of?

 Hoisin sauce is made from a combination of fermented soybean paste, garlic, vinegar, sesame oil, chiles, and sweetener.
-Commercially prepared hoisin sauce may have preservatives, stabilizers, and coloring agents added.
-The ingredients in the popular Lee Kum Kee brand include:
+Commercially prepared hoisin sauce might have preservatives, stabilizers, and coloring agents added.
+The ingredients in the popular Lee Kum Kee brand include sugar, water, fermented soybean paste (contains wheat flour), salt, sweet potato powder, modified cornstarch, sesame paste, garlic, chili peppers, and spices.

 What Does It Taste Like?